How Far Back Can the IRS Go for Unfiled Taxes?

 Here are other actions that the IRS can take and the statute of limitations for each of them:

-• Auditing your tax return — Three years after you file, or six years in cases with extreme tax understatements.
+• Assessing tax – Three years after you file, six years if you significantly understated the tax due on the return, or indefinitely in cases of fraud.

-• Collecting an unpaid tax — 10 years after the tax was assessed.
+• Collecting unpaid tax — 10 years after the tax was assessed.

 The reason that unfiled returns have no statute of limitations is that it is a very serious issue.
-You see a parallel with other crimes.
-For instance, you only have a couple of years, in most cases, to charge someone with crimes like theft, but in murder cases, there is no statute of limitations.
+There’s also a limit on how long taxpayers have to claim refunds.

 Time-Based Consequences of Unfiled Tax Returns

-The consequences vary depending on how long it’s been since you haven’t filed.
+The consequences vary depending on how long it’s been since you last filed.
 In particular, there are a few time periods you should consider.

-• Five months — This is when the penalty for not filing maxes out (at 25% of the balance due accrued at 5% per month).
-If you applied for an extension, this happens five months after the extension deadline.
-If you’re only a few months behind, filing ASAP can help you minimize this penalty.
+• Five to six months — This is when the penalty for not filing maxes out (at 25% of the balance due; accrued at 5% per month).
+If you applied for an extension, this happens five or six months after the extension deadline.
+If you’re only a few months behind, filing ASAP can help minimize this penalty.

 • Two years — Around the two-year mark is when the failure-to-pay penalty maxes out (at 25% of the balance).
-This penalty is .5 to 1% of your balance every month, and if you file and make payment arrangements within two years or so, you can minimize this penalty.
+This penalty is .5 to 1% of your balance every month, and if you file and make payment arrangements within two years or so, you can minimize it.

 These aren’t the only consequences of not filing.
 The IRS can also take many other actions against you.
 We look at those in the next section.